acchan213083/segdrive/README.md

 - The program repeats **10 full cycles**, alternating between active and cool phases.
 - After the 10th cycle, the display scrolls `FIN` and the system resets.

-## 🔹 Motor1 Switch Control (Updated Behavior)
+## 🔹 Motor1 Switch Control

 - Pressing the **momentary switch (D7)** during ACTIVE_PHASE triggers Motor1 for **10 seconds**.
 - **Each press resets the 10-second timer**, so repeated presses **extend the runtime**.
 - Motor1 stops immediately if the system transitions to COOL_PHASE or READY_PHASE.
 - While Motor1 is active, **D9 goes HIGH**, allowing relay-based control of external devices.

-> ✅ This is the updated “last-press-extends-10-seconds” behavior.
+- If no manual switch input is detected, Motor1 will **automatically activate at the 20-second mark** during ACTIVE_PHASE.

 ## 🔹 Motor2 Operation

 - Motor2 runs automatically during **ACTIVE_PHASE**.
 - Pressing the **piezo sensor (D8)** increments a counter.
 - After **5 piezo hits**, Motor2 stops for the remainder of the cycle.
-- **Additionally**, if no piezo hits occur, Motor2 will **automatically stop when 10 seconds remain** in the ACTIVE_PHASE countdown.
+- If no piezo hits occur, Motor2 will **automatically stop when 10 seconds remain** in the ACTIVE_PHASE countdown.
 - While active, **D10 goes HIGH**, enabling relay-based control if needed.

 ## 🔹 7-Segment Display

 - **Left 2 digits**: countdown seconds remaining in the phase.
 - **Right 2 digits**: current cycle number.
-- During Motor1's 10-second timer, the corresponding '0' digit rotates to indicate Motor1 activity.
+- During Motor1's 10-second timer, the corresponding digit rotates to indicate Motor1 activity.
 - READY_PHASE features a scrolling "READY" message.
 - After 10 cycles, the display scrolls `FIN`.